jangyoqr/DataScience/README.md

 ### Task 4
 Write a report why the three methods - `rankLangs, rankLangsUsingIndex, rankLangsReduceByKey` - of counting shows different performaces.
 To help you to dig into Spark detail, you can refer articles from web - [Google search result](https://goo.gl/eFzMcm)

+Ack.
+The contents and source codes are referenced from [coursera](https://www.coursera.org/learn/scala-spark-big-data/home/welcome)